The area’s largest enclosed mall is up for grabs.

 In total, the listing consists of nearly 82 acres and 1.03 million square feet of retail space.

-Chesterfield County property records do not show the mall’s 2013 sale price or its current assessed value.
+Chesterfield County property records show the mall and Chesterfield Towne Center Plaza were most recently assessed at a combined $104 million.
 The 2013 sale was part of a nearly $300 million deal that included another mall in Maryland.

 Brookfield, which also has a stake in Short Pump Town Center, did not respond to requests seeking comment.
 The company’s local holdings include a string of apartment buildings along Tobacco Row downtown.